Content warning: This article mentions self-harm and suicide.

 Cebu has topped the list of provinces with the highest suicide deaths since 2013.
 Nadera attributed this to better reporting of cases in the province and common factors associated with suicide such as drug abuse, alcoholism and trauma.

-Next to Cebu, Bulacan and Batangas have the highest cases of suicide, with no less than five cases every month from 2006 to 2019.
+Next to Cebu, Bulacan and Batangas have the highest cases of suicide, with the number of monthly cases never going less than five from 2006 to 2019.